 Our call for proposals is now closed - once our line-up is locked in, we'll begin listing the sessions here.

 Workshops will be on the 4th of February, and tickets will be separate from the conference sessions.
 Rails Girls will be one of the workshops, but the rest of the line-up is still to be announced.
 If you have a workshop idea we’d love to hear it.

 Submit a workshop proposal

 Join us and continue the learning you started at Rails Girls.
 Since you have Ruby installed already, we can jump right in!

 We've organised three mentor-led tutorials that will help you dive deeper into the world of professional development with Ruby.
 Tutorials include a look at some of Ruby's more advanced features and syntax, building a Sinatra app and deploying it, test-driven development and more.

 Lastly, you will gain a greater appreciation of development work procedures by pairing up to solve coding challenges and using Git for version control.

 RubyConf AU Melbourne 2015 is made possible through the generous support of our sponsors.
 If your company is interested in sponsoring this conference, have a read of what's involved and then get in touch.

 RubyConf Australia is run under the auspices of Ruby Australia.
-You can view their code of conduct (which applies to this event) and our anti-harrassment policy.
-These rules must be followed by all attendees to all conference-related events.
+You can view our code of conduct and our anti-harrassment policy.
+These rules must be followed by all attendees at all conference-related events.